Nalhin/Movies/README.md

 * user boundary context is responsible for authentication and authorization
 * movie boundary context is responsible for movie data aggregation

-The main (movie) "hexagon" has multiple output ports such as:
+The service integrates with multiple external data sources such as

 * TMBD movie REST API
 * Live Wikipedia web scrapping